noamanahmed/LEMP/README.md

 ## Work in Progress
 - Utility Scripts to create python backend with SSL using nginx reverse proxy
-- Sentry Open Source
-- Glitchtip (Alternative to Sentry)
 - Mail Server Setup (A complete alternative to iRedMail Setup)
 - ELK Stack (Elasticsearch Logstash Kibana)
 - Server Hardening
-- Kernel Optimization for fast nginx
 - Pushing backups to offsite storage as object storage etc
-- Postgres
-- MariaDB (One of them would be enabled in install.sh)
 - Working on writing usage for the utility scripts

 ## In Future